Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Illustrative Example

-Next, we compare the fuel consumption and computational efficiency of the three controllers.
-Fuel consumption is quantified by the sum of velocity increment magnitudes commanded per year as obtained from a linear regression while computational efficiency is measured by the time taken to solve (\ref{eq:mpc_problem}).
-Since both quantities are affected by the uncertainty realization, we run a set of 500 Monte Carlo simulations where the satellite is initialized at the origin and is controlled for a duration of 4 orbits.
-Figure~\ref{fig:deltavslope_distribution} shows a Gaussian kernel density plot for fuel consumption, with the initial transient removed.
-There is no statistically significant difference between the conservative and our RMPC while nominal MPC uses on average 9 mm/s/year less fuel (95\% confidence level).
-Figure~\ref{fig:solver_time} shows the solver time distribution when run on an Intel Core i5-7200 CPU with a 2.5 GHz clock and 8 GB RAM, showing that all three algorithms have comparable solver times.
-The distributions reflect the problem difficulty hierarchy, wherein our RMPC law is the most difficult due to second order cone constraints and thus requires more time to solve.
-On average, nominal MPC takes 0.6 ms, conservative RMPC takes 2 ms, our RMPC takes 2.4 ms and these differences are all statistically significant at the 99.9\% confidence level.
+Figure~\ref{fig:solver_time} shows the solver time distribution for Python 2.7.15 with ECOS \texttt{2.0.7.post1} \cite{Domahidi2013} in Ubuntu 18.04.1 with a 3.60~GHz Intel i7-6850K CPU and 64~GB of RAM.
+All four controllers have comparable solver times.
+The distributions reflect the problem difficulty hierarchy, wherein our RMPC laws are the most difficult due to second order cone constraints.
+On average, nominal MPC takes 1.1~ms, conservative and open-loop RMPC take 2.9 ms, and semi-feedback RMPC takes 3~ms. These differences are all statistically significant at the 99.9\% confidence level.
 Generally speaking, SOCP problems are amenable to real-time implementation and we expect this to be the case here \cite{Dueri2014,Dueri2017,Zeilinger2014,Domahidi2013}.

-Our RMPC guarantees state and input constraint satisfaction for worst-case uncertainty, is on-par with conservative RMPC for fuel consumption, is practically equally suitable for real-time application, is less conservative and thus enables more valid parameter combinations.
-It therefore has a net advantage over nominal MPC and conservative RMPC.